OpenMx/OpenMx/docs/source/MultipleGroups_Path.rst

                 X      Y
         [1,] "mX2" "mY2"

-To evaluate both models together, we use an ``mxAlgebra`` command that adds up the values of the objective functions of the two groups, and assigns a ``name``.
-The objective function to be used here is the ``mxAlgebraObjective`` which uses as its argument the sum of the function values of the two groups, referred to by the name of the previously defined ``mxAlgebra`` object ``h12``.
+To evaluate both models together, we use an ``mxFitFunctionMultigroup`` command that adds up the values of the fit functions of the two groups.

 .. code-block:: r

-        mxAlgebra(
-            group1.objective + group2.objective,
-            name="h12"
-        ),
-        mxAlgebraObjective("h12")
+        mxFitFunctionMultigroup(c("group1.fitfunction", "group2.fitfunction"))
     )

 Model Fitting